Frequently Asked Questions

 Twenty-four hours before you launch, look up the weather forecast on ground winds and the jet stream on your favorite weather website.
 Then, using a simple formula in our Eagle Flight Manual, you should be able to predict your landing site within 15 km ~ 10 miles.
 Some people like to use online weather balloon flight prediction software.
 We have found some of these sites to be unreliable and prefer our simple pencil and paper approach.
 If your payload is predicted to land near a lake, mountain, populated area, etc. just move your launch site.

 Styrofoam boxes are cheap but they have a major flaw.
-When we first started developing our weather balloon kits, we experimented with the “box” approach as a cheaper alternative to our Delta Flight Frame design.
-Unfortunately, our test flight payloads were disappearing without cause.
-It wasn’t until a farmer found one of our lost payloads and we were able to look at the flight video that we realized what was going wrong.
-Our Styrofoam boxes would bounce and land on their side when they hit the ground.
-This would prevent the GPS tracker from being able to reliably receive and transmit signals to the satellite network overhead.
-Sometimes you get lucky and your “box” gets suspended upright in a tree or does not roll onto its side (or upside down) when it lands, but we cannot justify taking this risk.
-Our goal is to make our kits 100% reliable regardless of where they fly and what terrain they land on.
+Styrofoam boxes bounce and land on their side when they hit the ground, thus preventing the GPS tracker from being able to reliably receive and transmit signals to the satellite network overhead.
+Sometimes you get lucky and your “box” gets suspended upright in a tree or does not roll onto its side (or upside down) when it lands.

-Get your community involved.
-Talk to friends, family, teachers, co-workers, people at church, clubs, and businesses.
-If everyone contributes a few dollars, you will be able to afford one of our Eagle Kits in no time.
+Get your students involved.
+Have them talk to friends, family, co-workers, people at church, clubs, and businesses.
+If everyone contributes a few dollars, your students will be able to afford the necessary hardware.
 Be creative in your advertising campaign and do not get discouraged if contributions start out small.
-The more excited you are about starting your own space program and the more your campaign grows, the more people will be willing to contribute.
+The more excited you students are about starting their own space program, the more people will be willing to contribute.

 Just insert the micro SD card and add batteries.
 Once you recover your payload, remove the micro SD card and slide it into your SD card adapter.
 Download the file into Microsoft Excel and you’re ready to plot temperature, pressure, altitude, wind speed, flight path, etc. The Eagle Flight Computer comes with a manual that will guide you through the steps if you’re not familiar with using Microsoft Excel.